Bountiful Language of Bunnies

 There are glands underneath a rabbit's head specifically used to mark territory.
 This prompts an interesting behaviour called “chinning.”
 The rabbit hops over to furniture, its sleeping quarters or anything that takes its fancy and then rubs its chin on the desired object.
 This scent warns other rabbits the territory is taken.
 This behaviour should not be discouraged.
 The smell isn't detectable to humans, (it won't bother anyone) and chinning makes a rabbit feel secure.

 A curious rabbit, or one that's investigating the possibility of danger has a very distinctive posture.
 They'll sit up, front legs dangling above the floor.
 Their nose and eyes will be laser-focused in a certain direction, or at an unknown person or object.

 Body language can also show you when a rabbit is sick.
 Sometimes it's obvious; the pet behaves abnormally, it's lethargic or hides more than usual.
 Other signs are not so clear.
 For example, frequent ear shaking should be investigated by a vet, as this could be symptomatic of an underlying condition.
 However, healthy rabbits shake their ears to show displeasure with food or when it wants to be left alone.

 A clear sign of trouble is tooth grinding.
 Soft grinding is a sign of happiness, but loud grinding needs vet attention since the rabbit is experiencing physical pain.

 Learn Your Rabbit's Lingo

-All rabbits follow the rules of their species' body language.
+All rabbits follow the rules of bunny body language.
 However, these mammals also have unique personalities.
-Get to know your bunny's moods and tendencies, because as much as he or she behaves like a rabbit, you'll soon learn that each one communicates in ways that are unique to them, just like people.
+Get to know your bunny's moods and tendencies, because as much as he or she behaves like a rabbit, you'll soon learn that each one communicates in ways that are unique to them, just like people!

 © 2018 Jana Louise Smit